 iii.
 Examine existing plans to determine viability of bringing water, sewer, and other necessary utilities, to undeveloped and unserved airport lands.

-C. Provide exceptional air service opportunities.
+D. Provide exceptional air service opportunities.

 i.
 Actively work with the Central Oregon Air Service Team (COAST) to market the airport and the region to attract new commercial air carriers, and new and expanded routes.

-iii.
+ii.
 Encourage regional cooperation to create a sustainable air service development funding strategy that could provide necessary incentives to attract additional commercial air carrier service.

-iv.
-Continue to market the airport as an asset to commercial aviation businesses other than passenger carriers.
+iii.
+Market the airport as an asset to commercial aviation businesses other than passenger carriers.